asdofindia/asdofindia.github.io/about.md

 * GNU/Linux, bash scripting, system administration (including maintaining servers that support email, DNS, websites).
 Can install and configure any package.
 Monkey patching, maintaining forks, debugging running processes, ransacking logs, trial & error of all combinations of configurations, deliberately introducing bugs to isolate problems, brute forcing, penetration testing own services, recovering from failures, losing production data - I've been there and done all of that.
 * Web development - Backend, frontend, full stack, outside the stack, if it has anything to do with the web, I've done it.
 Won't list the javascript frameworks I have explored (because they are endless).
 In addition to nodejs, I've worked on servers in Java (Quarkus, Jakarta EE), Kotlin, Python.
 * Static site development - holds a special place in my heart.
-I'm a big fan of jekyll and docpad.
+I'm a big fan of jekyll, docpad, and hugo.
+Static APIs are super cool.
 * Dynamic sites - can adjust with wordpress (even though I find php very boring).
+* Data scraping - reverse engineering APIs, getting data out of HTML soup.
 * Programming - can do whatever I want in python, javascript, java, and kotlin; can write algorithms slowly but surely in c, c++, julia, R, go, ruby, rust, bash, haskell, php, scala, clojure (lisp, ftw!).
 Can use async/await properly in javascript (despite red-blue functions).
 Can use streams and lambdas correctly in java.
 * Android development - can build widgets (as of now)
 * Algorithms and data structures